WALLY: Leased Cars

-From 2010 to 2015, the Michigan Department of Transportation refurbished and leased twenty-three 1950's-1960's retired Metra rail cars in anticipation of WALLY, which still had not received any approval or capital or operational funding.
+From 2010 to 2015, the Michigan Department of Transportation refurbished and leased twenty-three 1950s-1960s retired Metra rail cars in anticipation of WALLY, which still had not received any approval or capital or operational funding.
 Over the five-year period, the passenger rail cars sat unused in a railyard owned by Great Lakes Central Railroad in Owosso, northeast of Lansing.
 The state paid over $12 million lease the passenger rail cars, spending $7.3 million in refurbishments, $3 million in lease charges, and another $1.1 million for consulting.
 Public outcry led to the termination of the lease which had continued to cost the state $1.1 million annually.
 The terms of the new agreement allowed Great Lakes Central to lease the rail cars to other entities, but the cars would be made available upon request to MDOT for the next five years.
 In addition, 50-70% of the lease or sale revenue from the rail cars would be returned to the state.